gbadev-org/gbadev-org.github.io/docs/getting-started.md

 compile the examples read the tutorial [Tonc](https://gbadev.net/tonc/toc.html) (by the author of libtonc) to understand how GBA development goes.

 libgba is another library provided by devkitPro, but it isn't as recommended as using libtonc.
+Both of them fulfill the same role, the main difference of the codebase is that libtonc has a text engine with lots of features.
+However, libtonc has way better documentation (libgba doesn't have almost any example or documentation).

 If you want to use a completely different library than libtonc or libgba, you can try [sdk-seven](https://github.com/LunarLambda/sdk-seven).